 6 Secrets To Effective Virtual Workforce Management

 Work is no longer a place people go to.
 It is something they do.
-As more companies leverage the power of mobile technology to create flexible virtual workforces that are equipped to face the challenges of the dynamic modern business environment, managers must adapt to new virtual management philosophies.
+More companies are leveraging the power of mobile technology to create flexible virtual workforces.
+To face the challenges of the modern business environment, managers must adapt to new virtual workforce management philosophies.

 With virtual work teams heralded to become more commonplace, virtual leadership is a necessity for successfully run organisations.
 For managers on the front line, it’s a case of move with the times or be left behind.